jmutai/k8s-pre-bootstrap/README.md

 ### Copy commands for join masters and workers

-Copy command for join masters and workers from screnn or file `cluster_init.log` to `vars/join_commands.yml`.
+Copy command for join masters and workers from screen or from file `cluster_init.log` to `vars/join_commands.yml`.

 ### (Optional) Join masters